Mark1626/Mark1626/README.md

 - ⚡ Quote: _**Know Thyself**_

+I'm a Research Engineering working for the [Engineering for Research e4r](https://www.thoughtworks.com/en-in/clients/engineering-research) group in Thoughtworks.
 My work is in the areas of High Performance Computing (MPI, OpenMP, SIMD) and Accelerated Computing (Cuda/RoCM, HLS).
 I do some creative frontend design from time to time.

 # Me in other various locations